OlleMattsson/yijing/static/iching-lite.md

 everything must be treated  tenderly and with care at the beginning, so that  the return may lead to a  flowering.

-THE LINES

-Nine at the beginning means:

-Return from a short distance.
-No need for remorse.
-Great good fortune.

-Slight digressions from the good cannot be avoided, but one must turn back in time, before going too far.
-This is especially important in the development  of character; every faintly evil thought must be put aside immediately,  before  it goes too far and takes root in the mind.
-Then there is no cause  for remorse,  and all goes well.

-Six in the second place means:

-Quiet return.
-Good fortune.

-Return always calls for a decision and is an act of self-mastery.
-It is made easier if a man is in good company.
-If he can bring himself to put aside pride and follow the example of good men, good fortune results.

-Six in the third place means:

-Repeated return.
-Danger.
-No blame.

-There are people of a certain inner instability who feel a constant urge to reverse themselves.
-There is danger in continually deserting the    good because of uncontrolled desires, then turning back to it again because    of a better resolution.
-However, since this does not lead to habituation in evil, a general inclination to overcome the defect is not wholly excluded/

-Six in the fourth place means:

-Walking in the midst of others,
-One returns alone.

-A man is in a society composed of inferior people, but is connected spiritually with a strong and good friend, and this makes him turn back alone.
-Although nothing is said of reward and punishment, this return is   certainly  favorable, for such a resolve to choose the good brings its own   reward.

-Six in the fifth place means:

-Noblehearted return.
-No remorse.

-When the time for return has come, a man should not take shelter in trivial excuses, but should look within and examine himself.
-And if he has   done something wrong he should make a noblehearted resolve to confess his   fault.
-No one will regret having taken this road.

-Six at the top means:

-Missing the return.
-Misfortune.
-Misfortune from within and without.
-If armies are set marching in this way,
-One will in the end suffer a great defeat,
-Disastrous for the ruler of the country.
-For ten years
-It will not be possible to attack again.

-If a man misses the right time for return, he meets with misfortune.
-The misfortune has its inner cause in a wrong attitude toward the world.
-The misfortune coming upon him for without results from this wrong attitude.
-What is pictured here is blind obstinacy and the judgment that is visited upon it.

-<a name="25"></a>
 25. Wu Wang / Innocence (The Unexpected)
 ----------------------------------------